ASM in Brief

 Reporting Academic Progress

 The school is a wi-fi environment.
-It currently has one computer laboratory for all students, grades K-12.
-Each class is equipped with a computer station and a projector, some of them interactive.
+All students, grades K-12, have access to the computer lab.
+Each class is equipped with a computer station and a projector, some of them are interactive.
 Our goal is to integrate technology into daily instruction.

 Elective Classes for Secondary Students

-Beginning in Grade 6, students are offered special elective classes that allow them to pursue their interests and develop their individual talents.
-Students in grades 7-10 are currently offered art, music and computer classes, whereas students in grades 11 and 12 may also choose from additional classes that include: International Relations, Physical Education, and playwriting/ Drama.
+Beginning in Grade 6, students are offered elective classes that allow them to pursue their interests and develop their individual talents.
+Students in grades 6-10 are currently offered art, music and computer classes, whereas students in grades 10 to 12 may also choose from additional classes that include: Business, Psychology, Art, Leadership, Journalism, International Relations or Physical Education.
 Plans are currently being made to broaden the elective offerings for all students.

-Extracurricular activities are offered to all students in Grades 1-12.
-These activities take place on the ASM campus from 3:35 to 4:30, Mondays, Tuesdays, Thursdays, and Fridays.
+Extracurricular activities are offered to all students in Kindergarten to Grade 12.
+These activities take place on the ASM campus from 3:45 to 4:30, everyday of the week.
 These activities are specially designed to address the interests of students at each level.